All About Internships

 Internships are offered in fall, spring, and summer semesters, and you pay for them just like any other class for credit.
 The average internship length is 14 weeks across a full semester and ends by the week of final exams.

-Once your application is approved, you must register for ACSR 4970-01 a as placeholder class.
-This will be converted to internship credit in your major once the paperwork is finalized.
+Once your eligibility is determined, you must register for ACSR 4970-01 a as placeholder class.
+This will be converted to internship credit in your major once the paperwork (MOA) is finalized.
 Registering for this placeholder indicates your commitment to working towards an internship.
-You do not have to have an internship site selected in order to apply.
-The application only expresses your interest and verifies your eligibility.
+You do not have to have an internship site selected in order to complete the eligibility form.

 To do an internship for academic credit, the internship must: